nwisbeta/github.io/pages/apiguides/apiguides_getting_started.md

 Designed in Australia, Ontoserver has syndicated international and localised versions, including one for use by NHS.

-[Ontoserver system requirements](https://ontoserver.csiro.au/docs/5.3/index.html) for installation are available from their site.

 Ontoserver is a means of providing access to the SNOMED CT ontology, which is the [clinical terminology standard for NHS Wales](http://gov.wales/docs/dhss/publications/151118whc053en.pdf)

+{% include note.html content="This server is a test platform.
+The service must not be used or connected to any live system or service." %}

+### Rate limit

+No rate limit applied on this server: suitable for testing purposes only.

+### Authentication

+No authentication steps required to access the test server.

+### Authorisation

+No authorisation steps required to access the test server.

-## Test Ontoservers
+### Test Ontoservers

 * Ontoserver's public demonstration server, providing multiple ontology systems [https://ontoserver.csiro.au/stu3-latest/](https://ontoserver.csiro.au/stu3-latest/)
 * SNOMED CT Support Service (Ubuntu) [https://daleonto.ukwest.cloudapp.azure.com/fhir/](https://daleonto.ukwest.cloudapp.azure.com/fhir/)
 * SNOMED CT Support Service (Windows) [https://mjconto.ukwest.cloudapp.azure.com/fhir](https://mjconto.ukwest.cloudapp.azure.com/fhir)

+## System requirements

+[Ontoserver system requirements](https://ontoserver.csiro.au/docs/5.3/index.html) for installation are available from their site.

-Ontoserver provide a package of sample APIs [from the Ontoserver home page](https://ontoserver.csiro.au/).
+A package of sample APIs are available [from the Ontoserver home page](https://ontoserver.csiro.au/).

-These pages illustrate a relevant set of these URLs run in [Postman, the API development tool](https://www.getpostman.com/).
+These pages illustrate a set of these URLs run in [Postman, the API development tool](https://www.getpostman.com/), to ensure the server is responding correctly.

 {% include links.html %}